Start Your Own Union

 that a rep can comment on another members' grievance letter.

-and friendly flirtation can be put-in to the comunication.
-They
+be put-in to the comunication.
+They also allow the employer's

-also allow the employer's site, hacking-in somehow, to note troublemakers.
+site, hacking-in somehow, to note troublemakers.
+They are also

-So for both reasons yahoo groups are not anything to do with
+right from the start.
+So for both reasons yahoo groups are not

-a group and everything to do with the dull detail of approved
+anything to do with a group and everything to do with the dull

-insurance and such.
+proof of legal insurance and such.

 Another thing they are good for is to keep in contact with